 - Pupils’ progress against the attainment targets specified in the National Curriculum

-- For those pupils with attainment below that of the National Curriculum, P Scales are used.
-The Engagement Model will be used from September 2021.
+- For those pupils with attainment below that of the National Curriculum, Progression Steps and The Engagement Model are used.

 - The Gloucestershire Intervention Guidance

 - Standardised screening or assessment tools, i.e. York Assessment of Early Reading, Comprehension, SENT R Maths Assessment and Lucid Rapid assessments